aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-grid-controls/data-binding/creating-hierarchical-view-sheet/_index.md

 the user expands a customer, the grid shows all the orders that customer has placed.
 When the user expands an order, the grid shows the details

 of that order.
-The data is hieracical: order details are listed under orders, and orders are listed under customers.
+The data is hierarchical: order details are listed under orders, and orders are listed under customers.

-FOr this to work, the following to relationships must be established between the data tables:
+For this to work, the following to relationships must be established between the data tables:

 1. Create a foreign key on DataTable Orders, the key field is CustomerID